rsyslog/rsyslog/source/tutorials/failover_syslog_server.rst

 servers resumes operation, it automatically takes over processing again.

 **Important:** Failover will **not** work when you define queues on the actions.
-This is because a queue explicitely tells rsyslog that the action shall be processed asynchronously.
+This is because a queue explicitly tells rsyslog that the action shall be processed asynchronously.
 With asynchronous processing you do not have any feedback capability.
 As such, the action will never fail.